Federal Financial Assistance

 - Up to $6,000 each year in Perkins Loans depending on your financial need.

-- Up to $20,500 each academic year in Direct Unsubsidized Loans.
+- Up to $20,500 each academic year and summer in Direct Unsubsidized Stafford Loans.

 - The remainder of your college costs not covered by other financial aid in Direct Graduate PLUS Loans.
 Note: A credit check is required for a PLUS Loan.